czhunor/repTile/README.md

 # repTile 0.1

-A simple and small Tiling script for KDE.
+A small Tiling Manager script for KDE KWin.

 <img src="./img/repTile-logo-100.png " />

 ### Main goal of the Project